sunnysingh/sunnysingh.io/src/posts/node-versions/index.md

 This means that [Node.js](https://nodejs.org/) is powering all of my projects and it's unlikely that I am able to keep all of them working with the same Node version.
 For example, I may have a legacy project that uses Node v8 while a newer project uses Node v14.

 A tool to help with this problem exists and you may already be aware of it: [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm).
-NVM allows you to install and use different versions:
+It allows you to install and use different versions:

 ```sh
 # Install and use Node v14